 SPECIAL AWARD: QUEEN OF THE SHOW Best glad spike any and all categories

 Each Interpretive Class (Youth, Amateur, Intermediate, & Open) will have Section Champions awarded in each of the 5 sections for each class.

 Grand Champion and Reserve* will be awarded in each class.

 3. Decorative Division will have Section Champions.
-4. Decorative Division will have Grand Champion and Reserve.
+4. Decorative Division will have Grand Champion & Reserve*.

-PAGE 3 *Note to judges: In selecting the reserve champion you are to consider all award winners that were considered for grand champion plus the runner-up or second best entry in the grand champion’s own class.
+*Note to judges: In selecting the reserve champion you are to consider all award winners that were considered for grand champion plus the runner-up or second-best entry in the grand champion’s own class.
 Additional award ribbons may be given at the discretion of the judges.